Chaiavi/MM3-Virtual-Companion/README.md

-# mm3-calc
-Might and Magic III - Isles Of Terra Equipment Calculator
+# Might & Magic III - Virtual Companion

-This is intended to be a basic web page which will help people playing *Might and Magic 3 Isles of Terra* evaluate the equipment they carry.
+This is intended to be a web site which will help people playing *Might and Magic 3 Isles of Terra*:
+- Evaluate the equipment they carry
+- Write quick notes
+- Have all of the maps
+- Keyboard Shortcuts

 The scenario which caused me to create this page was one which happens a lot, I play the game, get into a dungeon or just kill many baddies and get lots of loot, I then go to the nearest town to equip each character with the best equipment (weapon and\or armor) and sell all of the rest.